Orna Herr is the Tim Hetherington fellow for 2019/20.

 What is the Tim Hetherington Fellowship?

-The Tim Hetherington Fellowship, in partnership with Liverpool John Moores University, the Tim Hetherington Trust and Index on Censorship, is a year-long position joining the editorial team at Index on Censorship.
+The Tim Hetherington Fellowship is a partnership with Liverpool John Moores University, the Tim Hetherington Trust and Index on Censorship.
+It is a year-long position joining the editorial team at Index on Censorship.

 The annual fellowship, named after photojournalist, filmmaker and artist Tim Hetherington, includes the opportunity for the prize winner to report on national and international free expression issues in Index’s award-winning quarterly magazine and website.
 The fellow works closely with creative writers, artists and authors in countries where they experience censorship from governments, religious groups and others.